hulkiedo17/led/README.md

 # led
 led is a line-oriented text editor in command line.
 This editor is similar to the standard program on unix systems - GNU ed.
-But i'm going to make an exact clone of that progam, it's just a pet project.
+But i'm not going to make an exact clone of that program, it's just a pet project.

 ## Example of usage